-The world before the System Descent is mystery to us now, any records of that time disappeared during the Rending or were lost in the centuries since.
+The world before the System Descent is mystery to us.
+Any records of that time disappeared during the Rending, or were lost in the centuries since.
 How did those people judge each other, unable to view themselves with perfect numerical accuracy as we so easily can today?

 Was that society a more equitable place?
-When the worth of a human being can be weighed with such precision, strict roles and structures are easy to maintain, perhaps back then, when the qualities of each individual were more nebulous, it allowed greater freedom, greater choice in a persons' life?
-Many believe the System elevated us, empowered us to fight back against the great cataclysm, but many of the wise question this narrative, we know what we gained in the Descent, but we can no longer recall what we lost.
+When the worth of a human being can be weighed with such precision, strict roles and structures are easy to maintain, perhaps back then, when the qualities of each individual were more nebulous, it allowed greater freedom, greater choice in a person's life?
+Many believe the System elevated us, empowered us to fight back against the great cataclysm, but among the wise, some question this narrative, we know what we gained in the Descent, but can no longer recall what we lost.

 Exert from page 15 of "Ruminations on the pre-Descent society" by Illarion the heretic.

 Okay.
 So I have a skill point and a body point to spend?
-If this is a game-like situation then I would be able to open some sort of menu in order to spend my points and improve myself.
+If this is a game-like situation, then I should be able to open some sort of menu in order to spend my points and improve myself.
 How do I access this menu here in my tunnel though?

 Erm.
 Level up!